 by Leatrice Evanne Asher

 We can come to Know Truths about the human condition, our true nature, the origin of our lessons, and how and why the same type of situations continue to show up in our lives.
 We can make sense of things.
-Making sense of things is important because we can’t change our habitual response to difficulties without acknowledgment of another way to turn them around.
-As the reasons for our lessons become clear, the resolution of them will be there as well because making sense of things is a Knowing that is transformative.
+Making sense of things is essential because we can’t change our habitual response to difficulties without acknowledgment of another way to turn them around.
+As the reasons for our lessons become apparent, the resolution of them will be there as well because making sense of things is a Knowing that is transformative.

 The governmental laws of our land can also serve as a guide in earthly affairs but better if they are reflective of those fundamental all-pervading truths, not just obedience to the rules of a society.
-Often we are so immersed in the phenomena of the physical world that our perceptions don’t reach that which is in perfect accord with ultimate knowledge. if we want freedom from our conditioned responses so that we can begin to understand and resolve the many lessons that confront us in this, our schoolhouse, we can free ourselves.
+Often, we are so immersed in the phenomena of the physical world that our perceptions don’t reach that which is in perfect accord with ultimate knowledge.
+If we want freedom from our conditioned responses so that we can begin to understand and resolve the many lessons that confront us in this, our schoolhouse, we can free ourselves.
 We can make fathomable that which may presently seem lofty, puzzling, or enigmatic.
 The ability to reason is a powerful conduit for accurate information to reach us.
-Once we come into the knowing and application of these supreme and immortal laws of truth and justice they will become enduring, the place we intentionally turn to for liberation from our heartaches.
+Once we come into the knowing and application of these supreme and immortal laws of Truth and justice, they will become enduring, the place we intentionally turn to for liberation from our heartaches.
 We will turn there because we will have learned that we can trust the interconnectedness between the circumstances of our existence and that which encompasses and sustains all of existence.
-When the right connections are made the feeling of well-being that follows is palpable.
-This feeling is important to acknowledge, and welcome because it informs us that we have arrived at Truth.
+When the right connections are made, the feeling of well-being that follows is palpable.
+This feeling is important to acknowledge and welcome because it informs us that we have arrived at Truth.
 There is joy in understanding how to see things as they are; joy also in becoming confident in our ability to self-govern.